Who We Are

 - Arizona’s criminal justice system has a disparate impact on people of color.
 Arizona has the highest rate of imprisoned Latinos in the U.S. and has the sixth highest rate of imprisoned black people.

-Cash bail systems are unjust.
-People who have not been convicted of a crime are needlessly locked up just because they cannot afford to pay bail.
+People who have not been convicted of a crime are needlessly locked up in Arizona jails just because they cannot afford to pay bail.
 People who can afford to buy their freedom are released while individuals without money are jailed even before they are proven guilty.
-This harmful system strips people of their rights, targets poor people and people of color, and hurts families and communities.
+We can end the criminal justice system’s reliance on cash bail and aim to dramatically reduce pretrial detention while combatting bias and systemic racism in the pretrial process.